brianhigh/research-computing/lab/01/rescomp_lab1.md

 sqldf('SELECT * FROM iris_data_1 EXCEPT SELECT * FROM iris_data_r')
 ```

-Save these commands as diff.R and run them using this command:
+Save these commands as iris_diff.R and run them using this command:

 ```
-Rscript diff.R
+Rscript iris_diff.R
 ```

 Which method (`bash` versus `R`) is more work or more complicated?
 Is there an